Indigenous Faculty

 Dr Robert (YELḰATŦE) Clifford

-Assistant Professor, Aboriginal & Indigenous Law
+Assistant Professor, Aboriginal & Indigenous Law; Co-Academic Director, Indigenous Legal Studies

 Robert, or YELḰATŦE, is WSÁNEĆ and a member of the Tsawout First Nation.
 His PhD research utilized community participation methodologies to explore the ways WSÁNEĆ laws are generated by and reflect the values, philosophies, lands, and worldviews of the WSÁNEĆ people.
 His publications cover a range of aspects relating to Indigenous law and Indigenous legal theory, including on legal pluralism, Indigenous language revitalization, and Indigenous spirituality.